 The rest of the elephants in Dumbo’s troupe are total bitches, partly because they’re all the catty, gossiping, backstabbing older woman stereotype you used to see a lot in films.
 The elephants don’t cause all of Dumbo’s and Mrs. Jumbo’s problems, but they certainly signal the start of them and exacerbate them.
 They have no problem taunting, shunning or bullying an infant, they’re very snide, bullheaded and tribalistic, and they turn their back on Dumbo’s mother (who’ve they supposedly been friends with for years) awfully quickly.
 Basically, if the elephants were characters in a stereotypical high school movie, they would be the mean girl clique who love to exclude others and trample their spirits.
 This one in particular, who I think is named Prissy, is annoyingly smug and has a face you love to hate.
 The comeuppance they receive, at the hands of Dumbo, during the elephant pyramid scene is as unexpectedly grand and brutal as it is hilarious and oh so satisfying.
 The elephants bringing down the big top is seriously one of the highlights of the movie.

 In addition to spending a lot of time with the animals, the film also gives some insight into the human performers and workers, and the behind-the-scenes process of the circus – like the theatrical, long-winded ringmaster trying to think up new acts for his animals or frustrated, underpaid roustabouts erecting the big top.
 After a disastrous pyramid act, Dumbo winds up reassigned to some slovenly, loud-mouthed clowns who are a real pain; their scenes are the only ones that drag, but thankfully they only have three of them (Disney had a worker’s strike going on at the time, and the clowns make a subtle nod towards that).
 The circus’ audience members are neutral characters, though they aren’t portrayed in a particularly kinder light than the workers – since they’re shown to enjoy watching animals be put into incredibly dangerous situations for their entertainment, and laugh at said animals’ humiliation.
-“Dumbo” doesn’t shy away from how dehumanizing circus life can be for animals when simple ‘entertainment’ is taken too far.
+“Dumbo” doesn’t shy away from how dehumanizing circus life can be for animals when simple ‘entertainment’ is taken too far (not to mention, how bratty kids can be).
 The early scenes in the movie involve enjoyably silly appearances from storks delivering people’s kids, including a scatter-brained one voiced by Sterling Holloway in his first of several appearances in the Disney canon.
 I find the stork scenes do a great job of drawing people into the movie, especially since the narrator fakes the audience out, building them up to see a titanic, unstoppable force only to reveal it’s just a flock of hard-working birds.

 Towards the end of the movie, some black crows show up (in more ways than one) to give young Dumbo flying lessons.
 Since I’m black, I guess I ought to weigh in my thoughts on these characters.
 The crows are neutral characters and straddle the line between being amusing & charismatic and being irritating initially, since they’re another group of characters heckling Dumbo, but after Timothy chews them out and make them aware of just how harmful their teasing is, the crows perform a heel-face turn.
 Becoming Dumbo’s friends and allies for the rest of the film, they grow on you fully as rough and hearty, salt-of-the-earth type men.
-The crows being portrayed as jive, southern black men doesn’t really bother me, considering this film’s day and age, and the fact that many Disney characters during this era were basically walking stereotypes and archetypes.
+The crows being portrayed as jive, southern black men as well as a flock of close-knit birds doesn’t really bother me, considering this film’s day and age, and the fact that many Disney characters during this era were basically walking stereotypes and archetypes.
 The crows don’t really do anything offensive and are arguably the only characters who learn from their mistakes in a manner that feels earned (unlike the two-faced animals back at the circus).
 As far as potentially racist Disney moments go, “What Makes A Red Man Red?” from “Peter Pan” is much, much worse.
 Something that does make me squint though, is the fact that the lead crow is apparently named ‘Jim Crow’.
 The only reason you would name a character ‘Jim Crow’ was if you were either trying to be funny and failing, or if you wanted to piss someone off.
 So whoever gave the crow that name, trample off.

 The animation, naturally, is pretty pristine.
 As mentioned, it especially shines when it comes to fleshing out Dumbo’s character and showing his progression from happy-go-lucky kid to depressed loner throughout the movie.
 Despite being a more low-key outing for Disney, the movements are all very fluid and refined, and some fun things are done with the characters’ perspectives, since there are animals of all different sizes present in this film.
 For example, there are quite a few bird characters in “Dumbo” and all of them are done justice, with the delightful visual oddity of Dumbo joining the crows in soaring through the skies in the last fifteen minutes of the movie.
 I like that there are a few shots where the human characters are kept as shadows backlit in their tents, showing that while they’re an integral part of the circus they’re completely separate from the animal world and completely uninterested in everything that might be happening there.
 I like how convincingly queasy the character animation can get occasionally when the animals are rattled, which contributes to some of the more disoriented or gloomy scenes in the movie; and the animation in general is probably at it’s most ornate, detailed and creative during the Pink Elephants sequence, which I’ll talk about in a bit.